 Frequently Asked Deep Plane Facelift Questions

 An ideal candidate for a facelift, rhytidectomy, is typically in their 40’s or older, has significant jowling and neck laxity with a desire for a more comprehensive, longer laster approach to the alternatives.
 It’s important that the patient is in good to excellent health and does not smoke.
 Individuals with good skin elasticity and strong bone structure will have the best possibility for an excellent surgical outcome.
 Patients can address earlier or more advanced signs of aging the same with a facelift.

-During a facelift surgery, Dr. Thompson begins the incision in the area of the temple, just above and in front of the ear.
+During a facelift surgery, Drs.
+Thompson and Henstrom begin the incision in the area of the temple, just above and in front of the ear.
 The incision continues under the earlobe and follows the back of the ear and blends into the hairline.
 The skin is gently lifted and repositioned and the underlying muscle and connective tissue is tightened.
 Fat is often removed as well as excess skin.
 For men, the incision line often blends into the natural line of the beard.
-In all cases, Dr. Thompson places incisions where they’ll fall in line with natural skin creases.
+In all cases, they place incisions where they’ll fall in line with natural skin creases.
 Fine sutures hold incisions in place.
-Surgery last anywhere from 3-5 hours depending on the case and is done in a surgical facility under general anesthetia.
+Surgery last anywhere from 3-5 hours depending on the case and is done in a surgical facility under general anesthesia.
 Dressings and a head wrap are applied to protect the entire area where the incisions have been made and hold things in place.